 - EyepieceCalibrated to -0.5 dpt.
 Corrective lenses from -3 to +3 diopter available

-- Image field limiterBy activating two bright lines each: For 28 and 90 mm or for 35 and 135 mm, or for 50 and 75 mm; automatic activation when lens is fitted
+- Image field limiterBy activating two bright lines each: For 28 and 90 mm or for 35 and 135 mm, or 50 and 75 mm; automatic activation when the lens is fitted

 - Magnification(For all lenses) 0.72 x

-- Large basis range finderSplit or superimposed image range finder shown as bright field in the center of the viewfinder image
+- Large basis range finderSplit or superimposed image range finder showed as a bright field in the center of the viewfinder image

 - Effective measurement basis’49.9 mm (mechanical measurement basis 69.25 mm x viewfinder magnification 0.72 x)